FadedGuy/Playlister/README.md

 It uses Docker to create the containers and Kubernetes to orchestrate the whole thing.

 ## Notes
-Tested locally using minikube with two main caveats.
+Tested locally using minikube.

-* Used minikube tunnel to simulate sending request to mp3converter and rabbitmq by modifying /etc/hosts
+* Mysql, rabbitmq and mongodb deployment require to run a script for the initialization